Please ensure you download and fill out the following form:

 Students learn best when programs cater for their individual needs and talents.
 At Lyndhurst Secondary College we ensure that the curriculum offers a rich and diverse range of learning strategies to cater for these needs and talents.

 The Year 10 curriculum caters for each dimension of student learning: intellectual, physical, emotional and social.
 The aim of the Year 10 program is to encourage students to maximise their potential and explore the vocational and educational possibilities open to them.
 At Lyndhurst it is our expectation that students will pursue studies to complete Year 12 culminating in receiving the Victorian Certificate of Education (VCE).
 As part of our enhancement program students have the opportunity to access VCE – Vocational Specialisation whilst they are still in Year 10.
 Students are able to select from 2 streams in Year 10 – VCE Preparation or Foundation VCAL.

 Year 10 students are able to access each of the Key Learning Areas.
-The curriculum is based on a two week timetable with students undertaking 3 compulsory units each Semester with the remaining units depending on the Year 10 Stream chosen VCE Preparation or Foundation VCAL stream students have chosen to do.
+The curriculum is based on a two week timetable.
+Students undertake 3 compulsory units each semester.
+The remaining choices will depend on the Year 10 VCE Preparation or Foundation VCAL stream students have chosen to do.

 The VCE Preparation stream is for students that intend to go on and complete mainstream VCE or VCE – Vocational Specialisation.
 Students have the choice of participating in the Tutorial Program plus 2 electives per semester or choosing a VET course plus 1 elective each semester.

 A range of electives are available in each of the Key Learning Areas.
 Please refer to the applicable sections in the Handbook for a full description.

 Year 10 Foundation VCE